-I am generally happy to write a letter of recommendation for a student.
+I am happy to write a letter of recommendation for a student, if I can make a strong case.
 Things to keep in mind include:

 - I need a reasonable amount of lead time (~2 weeks).